System73/polynet-ios-sample-app/README.md

 ## PolyNetSDK-version-4-carthage

-Release for Carthage integration and contains a Cartfile and xcconfig file defined in every project.
+Release for Carthage integration, contains a Cartfile and xcconfig file defined in every project.

 In order to build and run any sample projects you need to excute the bellow commands in the root directory:
 `XCODE_XCCONFIG_FILE=$PWD/tmp.xcconfig`